 About the Exam

-The AP U.S. History Exam is 3 hours and 15 minutes long and includes both a 105-minute multiple-choice/short-answer section and a 90-minute free-response section.
-Each section is divided into two parts, as described below.
-Your performance on these four parts will be compiled and weighed to determine your AP Exam score.
+The AP U.S. History Exam is 3 hours and 15 minutes long and has a multiple choice/short answer section and a free response section.
+Each section is divided into two parts.

 How your learning will be assessed on the AP Exam: